qperkins33/KitchenOrganizer/README.md

 2. Each non-functional requirement.
 There should be at least four non-functional requirements.
 For each of these requirements explain how you have ensured that it is met in your application.
+- Volume Test Run:
+- [NEW] Usability (User-friendliness.
+Easy to navigate and features are understandable and easy to find.):
+- Data Integrity (Ensure data is recorded exactly as intended.): Our app stores expiration dates of foods.
+User enter expiration date as number of days until expiration, but in the database, it's stored as DATE in order to ensure expiration date is always up to date.
+When user retrieves from the databse, DATE is turned into and displayed as number of days until expiration date.
+- TODO 4th Requirement